How Does Anxious Attachment Work And What Does It Mean?

 When the parent and child form an unhealthy bond or attachment, the child can carry this pattern with them from infancy through childhood and into their adult social interactions and intimate relationships as well.
 There are four attachment styles that are generally regarded in this theory based on the strange situation experiment: secure, avoidant, disorganized, and anxious.

-In this article, we’ll dissect the anxious attachment style, how it works, and possible implications as a person matures and develops adult relationships.
+In this article, we’ll dissect the anxious attachment style, how it works, and possible implications on a person’s mental health as they mature and develop adult relationships.

 What is anxious attachment?